openfaas/faas/README.md

     You can quickly start OpenFaaS on Docker Swarm online using the community-run Docker playground: [Play-with-Docker](https://labs.play-with-docker.com/) (PWD)

-    Simply follow the deployment guide for Swarm above in a new session
+    Simply follow the deployment guide for Swarm above in a new session.

     > You will need a free Docker Hub account to get access.
 Get one here: [Docker Hub](https://hub.docker.com/)